 Tables 1-3 were included to illustrate how open space negotiations can begin when assumptions are replaced with accurate measurement and calculation.
 The debate concerns the need for this open space to protect the public welfare, and the public/private share of this expense.
 These are political questions that require additional knowledge, and I do believe that answers are needed.
 The Science of City Design has been written to encourage you to explore these questions with a credible language.
 It can lead us to a geographically limited Built Domain capable of protecting our quality and source of life -- the Natural Domain.

-Hosack, Walter M., The Science of City Design: Architectural Algorithms for City Planning and Design Leadership, CreateSpace, 2016.
+Hosack, Walter M., The Science of City Design, CreateSpace, 2016.
 (Available in paperback and e-book versions from Amazon.com)